Introducing the anthology

 Not all writers share the same perspectives on the same topics or issues, and many strive to present alternatives to the ‘norm’ or popular view of things.
 It is a natural part of human existence to ask questions and seek answers from different viewpoints.
 The role of the poet is to bring to life these questions and concerns in the minds of readers, without just trying to persuade them like you would in an essay or exposition.
 Hathorn has done well to include a range of poems that show different perspectives on the same themes or topics.
 These poems present different perspectives on the experiences of living in Australia.

 One of the key debates that raged in Australian literature was the ‘Bulletin Debate’ primarily between A.B.
 Banjo Paterson and Henry Lawson between the years 1892 and 1893.
 On one side was Paterson who framed the bush characters and their lives as iconic representations of the ideal Australian traits: courageous horsemen, tough drovers, humorous shearers, who were independent and masculine – the Australian man as a kind of heroic underdog.
 On the other side was Lawson, who was sharply critical of the ‘romanticised’ view of bush life, preferring to write what he and others saw as the ‘real’ hardships of the bush.
 He presented a contrasting bleakness and desolate version of the bush that inflicted a lot of suffering on its inhabitants.
 Whilst the two men knew each other well and it is readily cited that they undertook the debate to raise their profiles, their different perspectives on life in the bush and the national character have echoed through Australian literature ever since.
-Read the exchange in verse.
+You can read some of the works in this exchange.

 Students have previously examined ‘Clancy of The Overflow’ by Paterson; in this activity they will undertake a comparison with Lawson’s ‘Andy’s Gone with Cattle’.
 Coming in slightly behind the swagman of ‘Waltzing Matilda’ (pp. 56–57 in the text) and ‘The Man from Snowy River’ (pp. 58–62 in the text), ‘Clancy of The Overflow’ stands as one of Paterson’s most well-loved characters.
 Paterson wrote Clancy after Lawson’s challenge of the romantic portrayals of the Australian drover in ‘Andy’s Gone with Cattle’, showing how persistent the bushman myth was.